iamtheblackunicorn/FunkOff/example/example.md

 */

-import 'package:funkoff/funkoff.dart'; // If you want to use the engine itself, use this! import 'package:funkoff/linearFunctions.dart'; // If you want to use linear functions, import this! import 'package:funkoff/quadraticFunctions.dart'; // If you want to use quadratic functions, import this! import 'package:funkoff/cubeFunctions.dart'; // If you want to use cube functions, import this!
+import 'package:funkoff/funkoff.dart'; // If you want to use the engine itself, use this!

-void main(){

   String linearFunction = '300.0 + ( 25.0 * t )';
   String quadraticFunction = '300.0 + ( 25.0 * t * t ) + ( 24.0 * t )';